Kryssz90/blog/md/blog/2024-04-14-guitar-adjustment.md

 1. Insert the truss rod wrench in the hole at headstock
 2. Turn the wrench clockwise (look from the direction from the headstock to the body) to tighten the truss rod
 3. Turn the wrench counter-clockwise to loosen the truss rod
-4. Make small adjustments, 1/8 of a turn at a time
+4. Make small adjustments, ⅛ of a turn at a time.

 **Important**: Don't force the truss rod, if it's too hard to turn, you might break it.